Rishi-kaul/Music-in-me/README.md

 ### Features
 - **User Authentication**: Sign up and log in securely to access your personalized music experience.
 - **Browse**: Discover new music, playlists, and genres through a user-friendly interface.
-- **Search**: Easily find your favorite artists, albums, and tracks with our powerful search functionality.
-- **Playlist Management**: Create, edit, and delete playlists to organize your music collection.
 - **Playback Control**: Play, pause, skip, and adjust the volume of your tracks with intuitive controls.
 - **Responsive Design**: Enjoy Music in Me on any device, from desktops to smartphones, thanks to its responsive layout.